2026 Artists

 -

-woodshed Prophets
+Woodshed Prophets

 Somewhere in the rolling hills of upstate New York there is an old, orange extension cord.
 It is a little frayed in some parts, but still appears to be in working order.
 This isn't just some "run of the mill" extension cord; it is unusually long.
 In fact, this may be the longest extension cord one will ever see in a lifetime.
 I stumbled across it, draped across an old log, while walking through the woods.
 Funny thing is, as I followed one end of the cord to see where it came from, it appeared to have basically sprung out of the ground.
 I made my way back to the spot in the woods where I first encountered it, and curiosity seemed to have gotten the better of me.
 I began to follow the other end.
 After an hour of walking through fields, marshes and woodlands, not once coming across any connection to another extension cord, I heard the faint sound of music.
 As I pressed on, the sound began to increase in volume and intensity.
 I soon found myself in a small clearing in the woods.
 In the center of this clearing was what appeared to be an old woodshed.
 The mysterious orange cord ran right up to the shed, around some rusted tools lying on the ground along the back wall, and coiled upward into the slight crack of a boarded up window.